ansible/ansible/docsite/rst/guide_rax.rst

           set_fact:
             ansible_ssh_host: "{{ rax_accessipv4 }}"

+While you don't need to know how it works, it may be interesting to know what kind of variables are returned.

-The ``rax_facts`` module will return the following JSON structure, providing hostvars/facts about the servers that matches the ``rax.py`` inventory script:
+The ``rax_facts`` module provides facts as followings, which match the ``rax.py`` inventory script:

 .. code-block:: json